eetueklund/fastq_analysis/README.md

 # Allin1
 ## Paired fastq file all-in-one analysis script.
 Quality Control, BWA Alignment, Samtools, sendsketch, bcftools, AMRFinder+, confindr, multiqc...

-How to use: All fastq files should be located in current working directory.
+### How to use:
+All fastq files should be located in current working directory.
 Have all script files either in current working directory or ./scripts directory.

 First argument should be the date in YYMMDD format.
 This is where all files will be moved to.

 Optional second argument is the string "runAMR".
 This tells the program to run AMRFinder+.
 (Run time ~doubles)

+Conda Environment is created and downloads all required packages if the environemnt does not exist. (conda install sometimes fails)

         Command: bash master.sh 230321